DigilabNLCR/BibleCitations/README.md

 ## 1) Preparation
 - install required packages from the [requirements.txt](https://github.com/DigilabNLCR/BibleCitations/blob/main/requirements.txt) file
+    - The virtual environment is yet in preparation...
 - create necessary folders by running [prepare_environment.py](https://github.com/DigilabNLCR/BibleCitations/blob/main/prepare_environment.py)
 - create biblical dataset objects by running [prepare_bible.py](https://github.com/DigilabNLCR/BibleCitations/blob/main/prepare_bible.py)
     - here, you can influence the process and performance by changing some of the parameters - for example by the n-gramming length, or by defining stop-subverses in [stop_subverses_21.txt](https://github.com/DigilabNLCR/BibleCitations/blob/main/stop_subverses_21.txt), or by ignoring the short subverses, or by changing stop words in [stop_words.txt](https://github.com/DigilabNLCR/BibleCitations/blob/main/stop_words.txt)